DocuWare/PlatformJavaClient/README.md

 You need at least a *Java 8* installation of any edition.
 To get started:
 * Clone the source code (see above).
-* Start a new Project in your IDE and copy the scr-folder into it.
-Also include the JAR-Files from the dist-folder to your library.
+* Or: Start a new Project in your IDE and just copy all files of the PlatformClientProject into it.
+Overwrite your files if necessary.
+The project will be named JavaPlatformClient afterwards.

 ### Supported DocuWare versions
 This implementation uses the *DocuWare Platform .NET API* of ***DocuWare 6.8***.